mvysny/lazyvim-ubuntu/README.md

 ## Once the script finishes

-- Close this terminal and open a new one (Alacritty), so that Mise activates"
+- Close this terminal and open a new one (Alacritty), so that Mise activates
-- (Optional) uninstall gnome-terminal and only keep Alacritty"
+- (Optional) uninstall gnome-terminal and only keep Alacritty
 - Run `nvim` from the Alacritty terminal and wait for it to install LazyVim
 - Restart `nvim` - you're welcomed by the LazyVim welcome screen.
 - Type in `:LazyHealth` to check everything's okay